 In June 2016, GRID Alternatives’ International Program volunteers installed a solar-powered drip irrigation system on the small farm of Juan Pablo Herrera and Maria Helena Molina in Jinotega, Nicaragua.
 Volunteers installed a solar-powered water pump that moves water from a water source into a tank, and then gravity moves the water through the tubes to the plants drip by drip.

-In May 2016, GRID Alternatives’ International Program volunteers will be installing a solar-powered drip irrigation system on a small farm in Matagalpa, Nicaragua.
-Volunteers will install a solar-powered water pump that moves water from a water source into a tank, and then gravity will move the water through the tubes to the plants drip by drip.
+In May 2016, GRID Alternatives’ International Program volunteers installed a solar-powered drip irrigation system on a small farm in Matagalpa, Nicaragua.
+The system includes a solar-powered water pump that moves water from a water source into a tank, and then gravity moves the water through the tubes to the plants drip by drip.

 In March 2016, GRID Alternatives volunteers installed a 1kW off-grid battery-based solar electric (PV) system on an elementary school in San Juan de Paula, Boaco, Nicaragua.
 Volunteers had the opportunity to stay with families from the community for three days during the solar installation.
 Before and after the solar project, the group traveled around country to learn more about Nicaraguan geography, people and culture.